-Tools like Google’s Keyword Planner can help you find out if anyone is actually looking for articles with your proposed title.
+Free SEO Tools like Google’s Keyword Planner can help you determine if anyone is looking for articles with your proposed title.

 Keywords with a good amount of monthly searches and relatively low competition can be your key to getting good traffic if you optimize the rest of your posts well around them.

 You can also use tools like Ubersuggest, Ahrefs, SEMrush, etc., but you will have to pay if you want to use them frequently.

 The best blog post titles are less than 60 characters long